-There is no established public trading market for the Interests being offered in this Prospectus.
-The Fund's "Interests" are not assigned a value by the Fund or the General Partner; instead, each limited partner in the Fund will have their own capital account to track the value of their investment in the Fund.
-The initial value of each limited partner's capital account will be the dollar value of their initial capital contributions to the Fund, less any selling commissions or fees.
-Thereafter, each limited partner will participate ratably in the profits and losses of the Fund with all other limited partners and the general partner in accordance with their respective capital account balances.
-The Fund will not value Interests or other "units" of ownership at regular intervals.
+The Fund's "Units" will be assigned a value by the Fund's transfer agent, Mutual Shareholder Services LLC, which will determine the number of Class A, Class C, or Class I Units each limited partner owns at the time of their initial capital contribution.
+Additionally, each limited partner in the Fund will have their own capital account equal to the net asset value of their Units to track the value of their investment in the Fund.
+The initial value of each limited partner's Units and capital account will be the dollar value of their initial capital contributions to the Fund, less any selling commissions or fees.
+Thereafter, each limited partner will participate ratably in the profits and losses of the Fund with all other limited partners and the general partner in accordance with their respective Units and capital account halances